platformsh/legacy-cli/README.md

-1. `platform login` (AKA `platform auth:browser-login`): this opens a temporary local server and a browser, allowing you to log in to Platform.sh via the normal login form, including via services like Bitbucket, GitHub and Google.
+1. `platform login` (AKA `platform auth:browser-login`): this opens a temporary local server and a browser, allowing you to log in to Platform.sh via the normal login form, including via third-party providers like Bitbucket, GitHub and Google.

 2. [API tokens](https://docs.platform.sh/gettingstarted/cli/api-tokens.html):
   these allow non-interactive authentication.
-See [Customization](#customization) below for how to use an API token.
-Remember to use a separate machine account if you want to limit the token's access.
+To use an API token, you can run the `platform auth:api-token-login` command.
+Alternatively you can supply the API token in an environment variable named `PLATFORMSH_CLI_TOKEN`.

-3. `platform auth:password-login`: this allows you to log in with a username and password, and a two-factor token if applicable.
-This is deprecated, and will be removed from the API in future.
+  *_Warning_*: An API token can act as the account that created it, with no restrictions.
+Use a separate machine account to limit the token's access.

 ## Customization